 Tooth enamel is incredibly hard.
 It allows you to bite and chew a wide variety of different foods.
 This outermost layer of your teeth is also essential for the protection of the inner layers of the teeth.
 Even though enamel is so hard, it can still be faced with damages or tooth decay.
 When any damage occurs to the enamel, your teeth become compromised.
 Serious damage can provide an access point for bacteria to enter the interior of your teeth, which can lead to an infection, and serious consequences.
 If bacteria do get inside your tooth, it requires dental care right away.
-At Smiles Cosmetic Dentistry by Dr. Shrenna Clifton, we can help with a root canal.
+At Smiles by Shrenna Clifton, DDS, we can help with a root canal.

 Bacterial Invasion of Your Teeth

 The part of your teeth that you see is just one of many layers.
 The teeth are quite complex.
 At the very inside of the teeth, there is a series of hollow canals, which lead down to the tooth roots.
 The interior of the tooth also contains the soft tissue known pulp.
 The pulp contains blood vessels, which deliver nutrients to the tooth, and nerves, which allow you to feel temperature and pressure.

 While the outer layer is strong, damage can still occur.
 Cracks, chips, or tooth decay can provide direct access to the inner layer of the teeth, allowing bacteria to travel freely inside.
 Inside the tooth, they make themselves at home in the hollow canals and attack the pulp.
 The pulp swells, becoming infected and painful, which can significantly disrupt your quality of life.